kris2475/Inky-Frame-7.3-Spectra-Pico-2-W-/README.md

 ## Executive Summary

 This repository provides a complete end-to-end workflow for streaming images from a PC to the Inky Frame 7.3" Spectra display using a Raspberry Pi Pico 2 W. It includes all necessary steps: image preparation on a PC, serving the image over HTTP, configuring Wi-Fi credentials, and streaming/displaying the image on the Pico.
-This guide also references additional documents to provide detailed instructions and troubleshooting information.
+Additionally, it provides guidance on optimising colour accuracy for the e-ink display.
+This guide references supporting documents to provide detailed instructions and troubleshooting information.

 ## Introduction

-The Inky Frame 7.3" Spectra is an 8-color e-paper display designed for rich, low-power image display.
-Using the Raspberry Pi Pico 2 W and specialized Pimoroni MicroPython firmware, users can stream images over Wi-Fi from their PC to the Inky Frame.
+The Inky Frame 7.3" Spectra is an 8-colour e-ink display designed for rich, low-power image presentation.
+Using the Raspberry Pi Pico 2 W and specialised Pimoroni MicroPython firmware, users can stream images over Wi-Fi from their PC to the Inky Frame.
 This repository consolidates scripts, configuration, and documentation to simplify this process.

 ### Key Features
-- Converts standard images (JPG, PNG) into 8-color raw format compatible with Inky Frame.
+- Converts standard images (JPG, PNG) into 8-colour raw format compatible with Inky Frame.
 - Serves the image from a PC using a simple HTTP server.
 - Connects the Pico 2 W to Wi-Fi and streams image data pixel-by-pixel.
-- Includes troubleshooting and configuration guidance.
+- Guidance for improving colour matching and display vibrancy.
 - Modular structure with separate scripts for clarity and maintainability.

 ## Repository Structure